ItsExtra/m4ftm/_posts/2016-02-22-q-if-you-want-to-fuck-men-why-didnt-you-just-stay-a-woman.md

 ---
 id: 920
-title: 'Q: If you want to fuck men, why didn&#8217;t you just stay a woman?'
+title: 'Q: If you want to fuck men, why didn't you just stay a woman?'
 date: 2016-02-22T22:10:11+00:00
 author: jack
 excerpt: |